piyushkashyap2001/s3-static-website-using-cloudformation/README.md

 **Step 4** - Once the stack is created, the output of stack will provide the site bucket name, Kibana url, CodeCommit url, Cognito user pool id.

-- Use AWS Codecommit url to clone the repository.
+- Use AWS Codecommit url to clone the repository and push the static website code.
 - Create a new user profile in the user pool to access Kibana using the following command.

 ```bash